koskot77/clustcorr/README.md

-# Correlation series of observations at scale
+# Correlating and clustering series of observations

 Description is available at http://koskot77.github.io/winton/